etn-ccis/blui-cli/README.md

     > **Note for React Native projects:** If you are using the React Native Community CLI for your react native project, there are additional steps you must run for your project to run on iOS.
 Follow the on-screen instructions for running `pod install` to link the react-native-vector-icons package.
 If you are using xCode 11+, you will also need to update the Build Phases in xCode to avoid duplicated resources errors (refer to [this issue](https://github.com/oblador/react-native-vector-icons/issues/1074)).

-### Testing Templates (For Maintainers)
+### Testing / Debugging Templates (For Maintainers)

+You should always use the latest version of the templates when starting a new project to make sure you have the latest features and bug fixes.

-If you need to test out different versions of the templates, there are several ways to do this:
+If you are a library maintainer and you need to test out different versions of the templates during development, there are several ways to do this:

 1. Use `--alpha` or `--beta` flags on the command line.
 This will install the latest alpha or beta version of the template package from NPM, respectively.
 2. Use `--template=templateName@x.x.x` to specify a specific version of the template package to install from NPM.
 3. Use a local template file via `--template=file:./path/to/folder`.
 When using this syntax, the directory that you point to should contain all of the necessary files for a template.
-This is usually the template name folder (e.g., `./myTemplates/authentication-typescript`, not `./myTemplates/authentication/typescript/template`).
+This is usually the "template name" folder (e.g., `./myTemplates/authentication-typescript`, not `./myTemplates/authentication/typescript/template`).
-    -   If you are working in a local copy of the PX Blue templates repository, assuming that folder is in your current working directory, the paths would be in the format:
+    -   If you are working in a local copy of a PX Blue CLI templates repository, assuming that folder is in your current working directory, the paths would be:
         -   `--template=file:./angular-cli-templates/src/app/<name>`
         -   `--template=file:./react-cli-templates/<name>`
         -   `--template=file:./react-native-cli-templates/<name>`